Air Force IFT Introductory Flight Training

 Ground School

-DA-20 IFS AircraftGround school was broken up into sections of academics.
-Topics such as weather, radio, avionics, navigation, systems, and instruments were a few of the sections that were covered.
+All of your ground school is covered in the first week.
+Each class is about an hour and the classes include aerodynamics, airport markings, and specific flight maneuvers.
+You must also learn various EPs fro the DA-20 which is usually self study.
 Each section was broken into a number of lessons, ranging from 3 to 9 depending on the topic.
 The lessons were covered one at a time back to back with a few minutes of break every hour or so.
-As mentioned above, the first week was all ground school morning and afternoon, after which it was flight and school or vice versa until the academics was finished, and then it was just flying and pre/post flight.
+All academics are covered in the first week and the second week is just flying and pre/post flight.
 In addition to the academic sections, there is also a list of emergency procedures.
 A few are reviewed each day, and are basically taught as a standup EP, though in smaller groups either with your IP or another instructor.

 Flight Syllabus